Construction company to pay millions for leaky school buildings

 A Hawkins representative said the company was surprised by the result but wanted to reflect on the decision before commenting.

 The leaky building crisis, which emerged in the early 2000s, has hit schools particularly hard.
-In 2011 former Prime Minister John Key said an estimated 96 per cent of school buildings modified between 1995 and 2005 had weathertightness issues.
+In 2011 former Prime Minister John Key said about 96 per cent of school buildings modified between 1995 and 2005 had weathertightness issues.

 Only about 500 buildings have been repaired since work began in 2011 at a cost of $425m - an average cost of $850,000 per building (including some upgrades done at the same time).

-Last year Shannon told the Herald that further investigation had shown just over 1000 buildings still needed weathertightness repairs.
+Last year Shannon told the Herald that further investigation had shown more than 1000 buildings still needed weathertightness repairs.
 The cost was still unknown but the work was expected to be quicker and cheaper than before.